Neeqstock/HanDMIs-TestSuite/README.md

 # HanDMIs-TestSuite
-A test suite for performance tests to evaluate alternative interaction channels suitable for quadriplegic users
+A test suite for performance tests to evaluate alternative interaction channels suitable for quadriplegic users.

+REPOSITORY UNDER CONSTRUCTION!